Stable exponential cosmological type solutions with three factor spaces in EGB model with a $\Lambda$-term: The cosmological model

-where $H$ is the Hubble-like parameter corresponding to an $m$-dimensional factor space with $m > 1$, $h_1$ is the Hubble-like parameter corresponding to an $k_1$-dimensional factor space with $k_1 > 1$ and $h_2$ is the Hubble-like parameter corresponding to an $k_2$-dimensional factor space with $k_2 > 1$.
+Here $H$ is the Hubble-like parameter which corresponds to an $m$-dimensional factor space with inequality $m > 1$ imposed, while $h_1$ is the Hubble-like parameter which is related to an $k_1$-dimensional factor space with $k_1 > 1$ and $h_2$ is the Hubble-like parameter assigned to an $k_2$-dimensional factor space with $k_2 > 1$.